microsoft/fast/specs/date-picker/date-picker.md

 - **Calendar view:** Opens a calendar view for selecting a date.

+- **Time view:** Opens time selection view with select boxes for selecting hour, minute and meridian.

+- **Month view:** Opens a month selection view.
+Used for quickly changing the calendar view or for selecting a month when type="month".

+- **Year view:** Opens a year selection view.
+Used for quickly changing the calendar view, month select view or for selecting a year when type="year".

 - **Localization:** Formats that date for the local market.
-MM--DD-YYYY, DD--MM-YYYY, etc.
+MM--DD-YYYY, DD--MM-YYYY, etc. It supports country, language, numbering type and calendar type.

 ### Risks and Challenges

 *Notable risks or challenges associated with implementing the component.
 Would we need to make any breaking changes in order to achieve this component's goals?*

+- Many different calendar types, even within the same market.
+- Time zone differences.
+These may be different between client and server.

 ### Prior Art/Examples